bitfount/docker-images/README.md

 ## Viewing logs
 The logs are streamed to stdout and stderr by the application running inside the docker container.
-These can be viewed directly using `docker logs` (see [docker's documentation](https://docs.docker.com/engine/reference/commandline/logs/)), or using the tool that you normally use to view Docker container logs.
+If you're running the container detached (recommended) then these can be viewed directly using `docker logs` (see [docker's documentation](https://docs.docker.com/engine/reference/commandline/logs/)), or using the tool that you normally use to view Docker container logs.

+If using docker logs, run `docker ps` to find the name of your `ghcr.io/bitfount/pod` container, or use the long ID string produced when you ran your container, then run `docker logs -f <container name>`.
+`-f` will follow the logs as they are generated, you can stop viewing them using `CTRL+C`.